120 Fatal Reactions to the Leptospirosis Vaccine NOBIVAK L4 in its First Three Years…”

 Imagine.
 The “regulator” not playing ball.
 Best continue to “monitor” the situation, at least until a few more euro’s are made by the struggling drug company, I guess.

-To be fair, the manufacturer states that over a million doses are given per year and that incidence of side effect in relation to sales, is low.
+To be fair, the manufacturer states that over a million doses are given per year and that the incidence of side effects in relation to sales, is low.
 However, while we do not know the actual side-effect figure, reports in the numerous Facebook groups set up to document the harmful effects of this vaccine, such as “Nobivac Lepto 4 – our experiences“, which has 9000 members and growing, including plenty of veterinary testimony, indicate it’s not insignificant.
 Moreover, I’m not sure a kill rate of 1 in 25,000 doses would be entertained for long in human circles.

-What is the Incidence of Leptospirosis / How Likely is my dog to Pick up Leptospirosis?
+What is the Incidence of Leptospirosis / How Likely Is My Dog to Pick up Leptospirosis?

-So annually “boosting” an already vaccinated dog for viruses is absolutely unnecessary and a complete waste of money.
-While we are often reassured that they are “perfectly safe” (as we see from the above article they absolutely are not) and better give it “just in case” (you shouldn’t, I’ve sourced many studies to show the practice in dogs has always been littered with side effects, particularly in small dogs.
+So, annually, “boosting” an already vaccinated dog for viruses is absolutely unnecessary and a complete waste of money.
+While we are often reassured that they are “perfectly safe” (as we see from the above article, they absolutely are not) and better give it “just in case” (you shouldn’t; I’ve sourced many studies to show the practice in dogs has always been littered with side effects, particularly in small dogs.

 Ghneim et al. (2007) found dogs were 12 times more likely to get the bug if drinking from contaminated outdoor water supplies.
-Specifically, a stagnant body of water such as a puddle or pond that is contaminated with rat or livestock urine.
+Specifically, a stagnant body of water such as a puddle or pond contaminated with rat or livestock urine.
 For this reason, herding and hunting dogs working on farms or out in the countryside are more susceptible (Stokes and Forrester 2004).
 Areas with no farm yards and millions of dogs, such as town and city-living dogs, very rarely suffer the issue – eg in all 5 boroughs of NY city, 8mil people, there are only 15 CASES of lepto per year.
 How many died is unknown.

 On their website “Future of Vaccination“, MSD (the manufacturers of Nobivak 2 and 4 amongst others vaccination drugs), amongst others) state clearly on their front page that: